openshift/microshift/docs/contributor/storage/default_csi_plugin.md

 > For details on VolumeSnapshot APIs, see [OKD documentation](https://docs.okd.io/latest/storage/container_storage_interface/persistent-storage-csi-snapshots.html).

-To avoid data corruption, it is HIGHLY recommended that volume iops are halted while the snapshot is being created.
-This is done by deleting the pod that the source volume is mounted to.
+To avoid data corruption, it is HIGHLY recommended that writes to the volume are halted while the snapshot is being created.
+This
+In this example, we delete the pod that the source volume is mounted to.
 If the pod is managed via a replication controller (deployment, statefulset, etc), scale the replica count to zero instead of deleting the pod directly.
 After snapshotting is complete, the source PVC can be re-mounted to a new pod.